-Soil Amendments: The condition of the soil, organic content, pH, and other factors will determine the type and amount of soil amendments for your rain garden.
+SOIL AMENDMENTS The condition of the soil, organic content, pH and other factors will determine the type and amount of soil amendments for your rain garden.
 The University of New Hampshire Cooperative Extension offers soil testing and will provide soil recommendations for residential rain gardens.
-More information on soil testing can be found at https://extension.unh.edu/Problem-Diagnosis-and-Testing-Services/Soil-Testing.
+More information on soil testing can be found on the UNH Cooperative Extension Soil Testing Services webpage.
 Be sure to indicate on the form that the test is for a residential rain garden.

-Plants: The number and type of plants will be dictated by the size of the rain gardens and localized sun/shade, soil, and climate conditions and should be specified in your planting plan.
+PLANTS The number and type of plants will be dictated by the size of the rain garden and localized sun or shade, soil and climate conditions, and should be specified in your planting plan.

-Stone: About a half of a yard of crushed stone is useful for securing the inlet and outlet and achieving the pitch of the inlet pipe from the gutter.
-Two or more 1ft2 or larger flat stones or pavers are useful for placing at the inlet.
-The outlet can also be reinforced with stones that you find as you dig out the rain garden area.
+STONE About a half of a yard of washed stone is useful for securing the inlet and outlet and achieving the pitch of the inlet pipe from the gutter.
+Two or more one-square-foot or larger flat stones or pavers are useful for placing at the inlet.
+The inlet and outlet can also be reinforced with stones that you find as you dig out the rain garden area.